Manasa-iota/BagIt/README.md

-TrekBag is a minimal packing checklist web app built with React and Vite.
+BagIt is a minimal packing checklist web app built with React and Vite.
 It allows users to add, check, and remove items efficiently before a trip.

 ## Highlights